djalbat/reaction-with-style/README.md

 `;
 ```
-...you could now make use of the style in the `render()` method thus:
+...you would now make use of the style in the `render()` method conventionally thus:

 ```js
 class NavigationButton extends Button {